firepear/thrasher-music-service/README.md

 for most configuration points.
 See its README for config file documentation (and how to build/manage your catalog)

+Do `go run . -h` to see all server command line options.

 Point a browser at the `host:port` that you speficied to launch a player instance.

-## Options

-Do `go run . -h` to see all server command line options.
+There is a compact, more finger-friendly mobile UI at `host:port/m.html`

 ## Proxies/PWA